dsccommunity/ExchangeDsc/README.md

   database.
 * **MailboxRetention**: The MailboxRetention parameter specifies the length of time to keep deleted mailboxes before they are permanently deleted or purged.
+* **MetaCacheDatabaseMaxCapacityInBytes**: The
+  MetaCacheDatabaseMaxCapacityInBytes parameter specifies the size of the metacache database in bytes.
+To convert gigabytes to bytes, multiply the value by 1024^3.
+For terabytes to bytes, multiply by 1024^4.
 * **MountAtStartup**: The MountAtStartup parameter specifies whether to mount the mailbox database when the Microsoft Exchange Information Store service starts.